 Rare to find in its original issue (especially with the

 poster) on RiFi, Terra in bocca was reissued by Akarma on vinyl in 2000 with a bonus track from their last single from 1972.
-The unusual cover and
+The unusual cover (with a picture by Ugo Colombo) and

 poster were designed by Gianni Sassi and remind the style of his later works

-with Cramps.
+with Cramps, being quite probably the first to feature a Polaroid photo that became Sassi's trademark.
 The album was released in a limited number of copies (presumably between 3000 and 5000) and never reissued by RiFi due to the lack of success.

 The original poster was black and white, while the one included in the Akarma reissue is easily identified for the greenish tint and smaller size.
 Some of the original copies sold with the poster also had a small purple round sticker on front cover with the words "contiene il manifesto più squallido dell'anno" ["contains the dingiest poster of the year"].